auth0/docs/articles/quickstart/spa/angular-next/01-login.md

 <%= include('../_includes/_auth_note_custom_domains') %>

 :::panel Checkpoint
-Now that you have imported `AuthModule`, run your application to verify that the SDK is initializing correctly, and your application is not throwing any errors related to Auth0.
+Now that you have imported `AuthModule`, run your application to verify that the SDK is initializing correctly and that your application is not throwing any errors related to Auth0.
 :::

 ## Add Login to Your Application